rwblokzijl/Msc-thesis-EuroToken/thesis.md

 provided by the banks.
 While traditional physical currencies are still around as an alternative, their usage has declined due to the increasing utility of digital money in the age of the internet.
-The increase in the use of a digital payment solution, combined with the mismanagement of the current banking system system, makes the need for a new open payment system evident.
+The increase in the use of a digital payment solution, combined with the mismanagement of the current banking system, makes the need for a new open payment system evident.

 In order to rectify the offset in the balance of power and to promote productive financial innovation, a new and open medium of exchange is required.
 Such a